uprun/WebPad/README.md

 2) functions and files of less than 60 lines
 3) names should be compact
 4) no usage of "and" in names
+5) ideally amount of files should be really small as well, maybe 10-20

 # Support on Patreon